The Montero Family Serving college students in Japan with Cru

 The Spiritual Climate of Japan

-• Less than 1% evangelical Christian
+• Less than 1% Evangelical Christian

 • Some of the challenges Christians in Japan experience are lack of community and social pressures to conform.
-Many Japanese believe that to becoming a Christian means to give up your "Japanese-ness"
+Many Japanese believe that becoming a Christian means to give up your "Japanese-ness"

 • Many are culturally religious (Buddhism and Shintoism) but functionally atheist